 Jane can’t take this; she’s hurt and angry, and she lectures Rochester on how cruel it would be to make her stay in the house and watch his marriage to someone else.
 Even though he’s a gentleman of property and she’s a governess, she still feels like he does—that they’re equal in that way.

 Rochester says they are indeed equal—and kisses her.
 Whoa!

 Jane struggles and insists that she’s going to leave him and go to Ireland.

 Jane thinks he’s making fun of her.

 After a bit of wrangling, Rochester convinces Jane that she’s the only woman he wants to marry, and that he never cared about Blanche Ingram.
-Jane scrutinizes his face before deciding she believes him – remember how important faces were in Volume I, Chapter Fourteen and Volume II, Chapter Four?
+Jane scrutinizes his face before deciding she believes him—remember how important faces were in Volume 1, Chapter 14 and Volume 2, Chapter 4?
 Yep, they’re still important here.

 Everyone goes to bed, separately, of course.
-Mr. Rochester knocks on Jane’s bedroom door several times in the night to ask if she’s OK – the storm is raging crazily outside.
-Jane is fine, but, BAD OMEN ALERT, the chestnut tree gets splintered in half by lightning.
+Mr. Rochester knocks on Jane’s bedroom door several times in the night to ask if she’s okay—the storm is raging crazily outside.
+Jane is fine, but, bad omen alert, the chestnut tree gets splintered in half by lightning.